 We have not received full documentation or information from the EEOC in support of its letter of determination, but have undertaken our own internal analysis of the EEOC's claims and defenses to such claims and have had discussions with the EEOC in that regard.
-Following discussions with the EEOC regarding possible settlement, the EEOC has proposed a settlement amount of up to \$2.9 million and requested certain additional information.
-In the interest of reaching a satisfactory conciliation agreement with the EEOC, we have proposed a total economic settlement offer of up to \$0.7 million.
-We are currently in discussions with the EEOC regarding these offers for settlement and options for resolution of the matter.
+Following discussions with the EEOC regarding possible settlement, the EEOC has proposed a settlement amount to be paid by us of \$2.5 million, with any unclaimed funds following efforts to identify and compensate claimants to be directed to one or more charities.
+In the interest of reaching a satisfactory conciliation agreement with the EEOC, we have proposed a total economic settlement offer of \$1.0 million to cover all claims and the expenses of administering and complying with the settlement (excluding professional fees), with no reversion of unclaimed funds back to us.
+We continue to await the EEOC's response to our most recent proposal regarding settlement.
 We are also evaluating other aspects of the conciliation process established by the EEOC.

 On February 24, 2012, a suit was filed in the United States District Court for the Northern District of Alabama, Middle Division, by certain individuals as a purported collective action on behalf of current and former employees of the Company holding store managerial positions.
 The plaintiffs allege that store managers have been improperly classified as exempt from the obligation to pay overtime in violation of the Fair Labor Standards Act.
 We intend to vigorously defend the claims that have been asserted in this lawsuit.
-Because of the early stage of this action and the fact that no discovery has been conducted to date, the Company is unable to determine the probability of outcome and it is not reasonably possible to estimate a range of loss with respect to this matter.
+Recently, the court conditionally certified a class of store managers, but the exact size and scope of the class remains undetermined until either the trial and/or appellate court decide which, if any, current store managers are subject to arbitration.
+Notwithstanding any decision on arbitration, the conditional class will be subject to decertification at the close of discovery.
+Because no discovery has been conducted to date, we are unable to determine the probability of any particular outcome and it is not reasonably possible to estimate a range of loss with respect to this matter.
 Accordingly, no accrual for costs has been recorded, and the potential impact of this matter on our financial position, results of operations and cash flows cannot be determined at this time.